aaltuwayjiri/Color_Recognition/README.md

 # Color_Recognition

-This project captures live video from your webcam and detects the **basic color** at the center of the screen in real-time.
+This project captures live video from your video and detects the **basic color** at the center of the screen in real-time.
 It draws a green square at the center, analyzes the average color inside, and shows the recognized color name and RGB values.

 ---